ThailandAndroidDeveloper/jetpack-compose-battle-2024/README.md

 ## Preparation for the Competition
 * Registration starts from 3:00 PM to 3:30 PM.
 * The staff will inform participants of the rules and conditions of the competition at 3:30 PM.
 * Preparation for the competition will begin at 4:00 PM.
-   * Fork the competition's Git Repository.
    * Clone and create a new branch with your with name
       * Use all lowercase letters and no spaces.
       * For example, if your name is "Somkiat", name your branch `somkiat`.